bridgethaney/UFO_Sightings_Project/README.md

 ### PROJECT GOAL

 This featured visualization seeks to find any patterns within sightings of three different locations: the Greater Los Angeles Area, Roswell, New Mexico, and New York City, New York.
-There is a common notion that Area 51, which is located within Roswell, New Mexico, is the hub for alien activity. .
-This makes it theThrough focusing on several different locations, there can be a wider look into the
+There is a common notion that Area 51, which is located within Roswell is the hub for alien activity and has  .
+This makes it the prime target for studying UFO data .
+Through focusing on several different locations, there can be a wider look into the

 ### TECHNICAL OVERVIEW